x4b50/dccv/README.md

 - [x] parse and validate the most baisc, conditionless system
 - [ ] add string literal names to allow spaces
+- [ ] do proper error handling and error reporting
+- [ ] logical operations on conditions

-- [ ] Possible starting and terminating states
+- [x] Possible starting and terminating states

 Each state (except above) must declare:
 - [ ] what conditions must be met to enable transitioning to it (not applicable to starting states)
 - [ ] what conditions must be met to advance to another state and if that advancement is reversible / two-way (having a separation between outgoing and ingoing conditions should lower the complexity on the user end) (not applicable to terminating states)